On November 13th at 5 pm, there was a district-led presentation on the Graduation Requirement Updates for the Class of 2021, 2022, and 2023.

 3. Have each skill validated (confirmed) by at least one mentor.
 A mentor is an experienced advisor the student trusts.

 Click here to view the OMJ Readiness Seal Validation Form

 Industry-Recognized Credential Seal (state)

-- Earn an approved 12-point industry-recognized credential or group of credentials totaling 12 points in a single career field
+- Earn a 12-point approved industry-recognized credential or group of credentials totaling 12 points in a single career field.
+(Great Oaks)

 Military Enlistment Seal (state)